 Have plenty of space and a quiet area so you can concentrate on the upgrade.
 You definitely don’t want the family pet to knock over the Phantom 3 or remote controller during the update.

-Do not perform firmware update while the aircraft is still flying in the air.
-Only carry out firmware update when the aircraft is landed.
-Also remove the propellers before starting the firmware update.
+Do not perform firmware update while the quadcopter is still flying in the air.
+Only carry out firmware update when the quadcopter is landed.
+Also, it is good practice to remove the propellers before starting the firmware update.

 Charge All Batteries

 Have at least 50% in your batteries before starting the update.
 Best practice is to have fully charged batteries in both the quadcopter and remote controller.

 This should be formatted for FAT32.
 The exFAT file systems are also supported for aircraft and remote controller firmware updates.
 From the shop, SD cards should have the correct file system.